National Threshers Association

-The National Threshers Association (NTA) is a non-profit group of enthusiasts who are interested in steam-powered traction engines - also known as "steam tractors", "steam traction engines" or simply "steam engines" - as well as related equipment.
-The group's premier event is its annual reunion/show, which features live exhibits of antique steam engines and gas-powered machinery from throughout the United States and Canada.
-Dating back to 1944, the annual show is recognized as the oldest event of its type in the United States.
+The National Threshers Association (NTA) is a non-profit group of enthusiasts who are interested in steam-powered traction engines – also known as "steam tractors", "steam traction engines" or simply "steam engines" – as well as related equipment.

+The group's premier event is the annual National Threshers Reunion.
+The Threshers Reunion features live exhibits of antique steam engines and gas-powered machinery from throughout the United States and Canada.
+Dating back to 1944, the annual show has had a reputation as the oldest event of its type in the United States, and the largest steam event east of the Mississippi River.

 Association background

 Originally organized in 1944 on a farm in Alvordton, Ohio, in the northwest corner of the state, thresherman Leroy Blaker’s goal was to provide a weekend gathering of fun, food and fellowship with his hardworking neighbors.
 Today, at the more accommodating Fulton County Fairgrounds in Wauseon, Ohio, that same concept exists to help show others how many of today’s farm tasks were originally handled.
 The association's current membership is worldwide, and new members are welcomed.